Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 In general, there is a gap between the global bound and the performance of linear receivers.
-However, for a PPM code, it is easy to show that the gap vanishes as the PPM code can be optimally discriminated using on-off photodetection only.
+However, for a PPM code, it is easy to show that the gap vanishes as the PPM code can be optimally discriminated against using on-off photodetection only.
 In fact, to unambiguously discriminate the states in the PPM code, it is sufficient to apply mode-wise photodetection.
 If a photon is detected on mode $j$, then we know the input state necessarily was $|\smash{ \bm{\alpha}^j}\rangle$ with no ambiguity.
 The inconclusive event is when no click is recorded, which happens with probability $\smash{P_0 = e^{-|\alpha|^2}}$.
-In turns out that this inconclusive probability saturates the global bound.
+It is well known that this inconclusive probability saturates the global bound.
 To show this, one can apply the results of Bergou \emph{et al.}~in Ref.~\cite{BergouPRL_2012} (reviewed in Appendix~\ref{sec:Bergou}).

 The optimality of linear receivers extends to a larger class of codes beyond PPM.
 First note that, since the phase-space scalar product is invariant under LOP unitaries, it immediately follows that LOP unitaries and on-off photodetection are sufficient to optimally discriminate any set of coherent states that has the same Gram matrix as the PPM code